 The in-depth analyses should be conducted by the initiating organisation and be supervised by the IHO Secretariat.
 That ensures that the analytic capacity is available and that the results will be compiled correctly.

-The raw data should be stored for backward research and for transparency The cleaned data should be provided in tables, diagrams or other appropriate formats.
+The raw data should be stored for backward research and for transparency in a repository hosted by the IHO Secretariat.
+The cleaned data should be provided in tables, diagrams or other appropriate formats.

-The final report and the outcome of the study should be forwarded to the IHO-Secretariat and should be publicly available on the IHO website .
-That ensures that others who are in the position to use the results for their work too can benefit from the study.
+The final report and the outcome of the study should be forwarded to the IHO-Secretariat and should be publicly available on the IHO website at an appropriate place.
+That ensures further use of the study results.